Pre-Application FAQs Answer

 How long will it take to complete the MPH program?

-Can I complete the program in one year?
+Can the MPH program be completed in one year?

 The program is designed to be completed in five academic quarters.
 To obtain the MPH degree, a student must complete 60 units of graduate coursework.
 In order to complete the program in one calendar year, a student would have to enroll in and complete upwards of 17 units per quarter during the academic year.
 We do not encourage students to attempt such heavy academic loads because of the rigorousness of the courses.
 A heavy load can also make it difficult to find time to adequately prepare for the comprehensive exam.
 However, students are allowed to petition to take excess units under certain conditions.
 It is difficult to estimate the length of the program because the time to completion depends partly on the availability of classes taken in the correct order and upon the student's ability to complete the curriculum.